 More than 50 denominations and religious groups are represented in the hundreds of churches in the Lexington area.
 As you might expect in the Southern "Bible Belt," Baptists are the largest group.
 But there also are Catholic and Hindu, Methodist and Mormon, Mennonite and Chinese Christian congregations.

 Religion plays an important role in the region's educational heritage.
-The area is home to top-ranked Christian liberal arts colleges and seminaries.
+The area is home to top-ranked Christian liberal arts colleges and seminaries including Georgetown College, Asbury Seminary and Lexington Theological Seminary.

 Whether you are looking for a welcoming place at which to worship; are planning a religious convention or meeting; are interested in religious history; or simply enjoy admiring the architecture of churches old and new, you'll find plenty of points of inspiration in Lexington and the Bluegrass.

 Bluegrass Note: Lexington's central location, flexible meeting facilities, affordable accommodations and family atmosphere make it a popular place for religious meetings, conferences and conventions.
-Rupp Arena and the adjacent convention center in downtown Lexington have hosted many religious groups including The Worldwide Church of God, The National Missionary Convention, the Evangelical Free Church of America and the interdenominational Time Out for Women Conference and The Franklin Graham Festival.
+Rupp Arena and the adjacent convention center in downtown Lexington have hosted many religious groups including The Worldwide Church of God, The International Conference on Missions, the Evangelical Free Church of America the interdenominational Time Out for Women Conference and The Franklin Graham Festival.

 A Shrine to Christian History